Employment

 - Must be able to lift 25 pounds repeatedly

-- Preferable experience working in a school environment
+- At least two years of related experience required, preferably in a school environment

 - CPR/First Aid Certified (or the ability to get certified)